gisaia/arlas_cli/docs/docs/indices.md

 ## delete

-The ES index can be deleted with `indices delete` sub command to free space on ES cluster.
+The ES index can be deleted with `indices delete` sub command to free space on the ES cluster.

 <!-- termynal -->
 ```shell